Pregnancy and Maternity Discrimination at Work - Jonathan Lea Network

 • Experienced employment law specialists with expertise in pregnancy and maternity claims

-• Compassionate, clear advice throughout your journey
+• Compassionate, clear advice tailored to your situation

 • Proven track record in resolving disputes and securing favourable settlements

-• Flexible fee options, including fixed-fee consultations
+• Flexible pricing, including fixed-fee consultations

 • Remote consultations available for clients across the UK